GarauGarau/mysite/content/post/autoexamgenerator/index.md

 - Individual Exam Versions: I know some teachers might want every student to have a totally different exam.
 So, I'm looking into a feature that lets you create unique versions for each student.

-- Simpler Interface: Lastly, I'm hoping to revamp the user interface.
-I want it to be easy for anyone to jump in and create an exam without getting tangled in the technical stuff.
+- Simpler Interface: Lastly, I'm hoping to build a better user interface.
+I want it to be easy for anyone to jump in and create an exam without getting messy in the technical stuff.